 During a two-year stint in Michigan, USA, he completed a Masters in Music Performance and in more recent years has served as Director of Music, Blackburn High School and as Head of Music, Caulfield Grammar (Caulfield Campus).

 Andrew has a particular interest in music performance and works regularly across jazz big bands, symphony orchestras and wind ensembles.
 He conceived and staged the 80th birthday celebrations for Australian jazz luminary, Don Burrows, which was filmed by ABC-TV and drew major musical figures from several states.

 He has been a board member of Melbourne Youth Music, directed ensembles at many Summer Schools and previously served as Summer School Artistic Director.
 Andrew has also served as a member of the University of Melbourne’s Faculty of Music Board and on the AMEB Examinations Advisory Board, representing government schools.

 Andrew continues to be very active in the field of Australian music education and creating opportunities for young musicians.

 Roland Yeung mentor and convenor

 For Roland’s biography Click here

-Click here to go to the GWS ABODA Conducting Seminar, Workshop & Intensive Programs 2018 page.
+Click here to return to the GWS ABODA Conducting Seminar, Workshop & Intensive Programs 2019 page.